-On March 25, 2015, MVC closed a bank syndicate financing with Banco Bilbao Vizcaya Argentaria ("BBVA") and Export Development Canada ("EDC") for a loan facility (the "Cauquenes Phase One Loan") of \$64.4 million for phase one of the Cauquenes expansion.
-Terms of the loan include interest synthetically fixed through an interest rate swap ("IRS") at a rate of 5.56% per annum for 75% of the facility.
-The remaining 25% of the facility is subject to a variable rate based on the US Libor 6-month rate, which at December 31, 2017 was 4.95% per annum.
+On March 25, 2015, MVC obtained a \$64.4 million loan facility from Banco Bilbao Vizcaya Argentaria (now, Scotiabank Chile ("Scotiabank")) and Export Development Canada ("EDC") to finance the Cauquenes Phase One expansion (the "Cauquenes Phase One Loan").

+The Cauquenes Phase One Loan has a maximum repayment term of six years consisting of twelve equal semi-annual principal payments of \$5.4 million which commenced on June 30, 2016.
+The repayment term may be shortened without penalty in accordance with the loan provisions.
 Interest is paid semi-annually on June and December 30.
-MVC incurred due diligence, bank fees and legal costs of \$2.4 million, recognized as transaction costs that are being amortized over the term of the loan.
-The Cauquenes Phase One Loan has a maximum repayment term of 6 years consisting of 12 equal semi-annual principal payments of \$5.4 million, commencing on June 30, 2016.
-The repayment term may be shortened without penalty in accordance with the provisions of the loan.
-The balance of the Cauquenes Phase One Loan (net of transaction costs) at December 31, 2017 was \$41.5 million.
-The IRS on the Phase One Loan has a term to December 27, 2018.

-On August 3, 2017, MVC closed a second financing tranche with BBVA and EDC for a facility (the "Cauquenes Phase Two Loan") of up to \$35.3 million for the second phase of the Cauquenes expansion.
-Terms of the loan include interest synthetically fixed through an IRS at a rate of 6.02% per annum for 75% of the facility.
-The remaining 25% of the facility is subject to a variable rate based on the US Libor 6-month rate, which at December 31, 2017 was 4.95% per annum.
+Interest on the Phase One Loan is synthetically fixed through an interest rate swap ("IRS") at a rate of 5.56% per annum for 75% of the facility.
+The remaining 25% of the facility is subject to a variable rate based on the US Libor six-month rate, which at December 31, 2018 was 6.37% per annum.
+The IRS on the Phase One Loan expired on December 27, 2018.

+On August 3, 2017, MVC obtained a second financing tranche with Scotiabank and EDC for a \$35.3 million facility (the "Cauquenes Phase Two Loan") to finance the Cauquenes Phase Two expansion.

+The Cauquenes Phase Two Loan has a maximum repayment term of three years consisting of six equal semi-annual principal payments of \$5.9 million commencing on June 30, 2019.
+The repayment term may be shortened without penalty in accordance with the loan provisions.
 Interest is paid semi-annually on June and December 30.

-MVC incurred due diligence, bank fees and legal costs of \$1.3 million, recognized as transaction costs that are being amortized over the term of the loan.
-The Cauquenes Phase Two Loan has a maximum repayment term of 3 years consisting of 6 equal semi-annual principal payments to commence on June 30, 2019.
-The repayment term may be shortened without penalty in accordance with the provisions of the loan.
-The balance of the Cauquenes Phase Two Loan (net of transaction costs) at December 31, 2017 was \$11.6 million.
-On December 31, 2017, the fair value of the second IRS was determined to be \$0.2 million.
+Interest on the Phase Two Loan is synthetically fixed through a second IRS at a rate of 6.02% per annum for 75% of the facility.
+The remaining 25% of the facility is subject to a variable rate based on the US Libor six-month rate, which at December 31, 2018 was 6.37% per annum.
 The IRS on the Phase Two Loan has a term to January 3, 2022.